Bulgarian Stock Exchange : Insider information (SO5) | MarketScreener

 Company: Sopharma Trading AD-Sofia (SO5)

-Notification by Sopharma AD under Art.
-19 of Regulation (EU) No. 596/2014 of the European Parliament and the Council of 16 April 2014 (market abuse regulation) of transactions executed on 10 December 2020
+Notification by Ognyan Donev under Art.
+19 of Regulation (EU) No. 596/2014 of the European Parliament and the Council of 16 April 2014 of transactions executed on 15 December 2020

 The entire piece of news is posted on the financial website X3News.